pwbriggs/music-assistant.github.io/docs/dsp/parametriceq.md

 - **Q (Quality Factor):** This determines the width of the frequency range affected.
 A higher Q means a narrower, more focused adjustment, while a lower Q creates a broader, gentler change.

 - **Filter Type:** This determines the [shape of the adjustment](https://www.musicguymixing.com/eq-filters/).
-The available options are Peak, High Shelf, Low Shelf, High Pass, Low Pass, and Notch.
+The available options are Peak (aka Bell), High Shelf, Low Shelf, High Pass, Low Pass, and Notch.

 ### Presets